Buy It Now or Later, or Not: Loss Aversion in Advance Purchasing: Concluding Remarks

-My second finding offers a fresh interpretation for a common assumption in the advance-purchase literature: the seller commits to the spot price when offering an advance sale.
-While there is no obligation for such a commitment, my analysis shows the seller would choose to make this commitment when faced with a loss-averse consumer.
-The absence of a commitment gives the seller flexibility to adjust the spot price in response to current market information and offering an advance sale is still profitable relative to no such option.
-Nevertheless, this flexibility restricts the seller from exploiting the $T_1$-consumer's aversion to value-dimension loss.
-Therefore, the seller will give up the flexibility and commit the spot price in advance to exploit the consumer's loss aversion, which consequently amplifies profitability of offering an advance sale option.
+My second finding offers a fresh interpretation of a prevalent assumption in the advance-purchase literature that the seller commits to the spot price when offering an advance sale.
+Though not obligatory, my analysis reveals that the seller, when faced with a loss-averse consumer, would still choose to make this commitment.
+Without it, the seller retains the flexibility to adjust the spot price in response to market information and can still preserve the profitability of an advance option compared to not offering it.
+However, this flexibility restricts the seller from exploiting the $T_1$-consumer's aversion to value-dimension loss, and consequently reduces the seller's profit.
+Recognizing this limitation, the seller is thus incentivized to commit in advance to a high-level spot price, thereby exploiting the consumer's aversion to value-dimension loss to enhance profitability.

-The adoption of the recent-belief reference distribution, Assumption \ref{assu:recent_belief}, may be seen as a departure from the model presented by \cite{consumptionplan}, which posits that the reference distribution is determined by the lagged belief from the previous period.
-However, some empirical work such as \cite{smith2019lagged} and \cite{song2016experiment_on_ref}, supports this assumption by demonstrating quick reference updates in response to new information.
-This assumption is applicable in scenarios where there is a significant time interval between the moment the consumer learns the state of nature and the subsequent decision stage.
-This interval allows the consumer to update her reference distribution according to her latest belief.
-Relevant examples include markets for travel, games, concerts, or conference fees.
+The adoption of the recent-belief reference distribution, outlined in Assumption \ref{assu:recent_belief}, diverges from the model by \cite{KR09}, which bases the reference distribution on the lagged belief.
+However, some empirical work such as \cite{smith2019lagged} and \cite{song2016experiment_on_ref}, supports this assumption by showing that references quickly adjust to new information.
+This assumption is particularly relevant in scenarios with ample time between learning the state of nature and the subsequent decision stage, allowing the consumer to update her reference distribution according to the most recent belief.

 To further explore the role of dynamic updating of the reference distribution, Section \ref{sec:fast_play} examines the alternative scenario where the reference distribution remains static once established, similar to \cite{karle2020selling}.\footnote{Their focus may seem more plausible when the time interval between pre-sale and consumption is small.} I observe a reversal of the loss aversion effect, resulting in a decreased willingness to pre-purchase.
 Thus, it demonstrates that the update of the reference distribution matters on the effect of loss aversion, suggesting the need for further empirical exploration.